Real ale: Cask and bottle-conditioned beers

 Cask and bottle-conditioned beers are referred to as real ale by CAMRA, as both fit its description of beers served from a container in which they have undergone secondary fermentation.

 Distinction from filtered beer

-The fundamental distinction between real and other ales is that real ale is unfiltered and unpasteurized, leaving its yeast alive and slowly fermentating in bottle or keg.
+The fundamental distinction between real and other ales is that real ale is unfiltered and unpasteurized, leaving its yeast alive and slowly fermenting in bottle or keg.
 This secondary fermentation continues until the ale is served, allowing it to retain its natural carbonation.
-In contrast, natural carbonation is removed from standard beer and ale during filtering, requiring them to be artificially re-carbonated (and often very 'gassy').
+In contrast, natural carbonation is removed from standard beer and ale during filtering, requiring them to be artificially re-carbonated.

 Real ales are served "bottle conditioned", gravity direct from the cask, or hand pumped.
 No external pressurization is used.
 Electric pumps are occasionally seen, especially in the Midlands and Scotland. powered by mains water pressure, were the traditional means of dispensing draught beer in Scotland but this method is discontinued.